August 24, 1957– Stephen Fry:

 I do dig Fry as a writer.
 I have very much enjoyed his books The Liar (1991), Making History (1997) and The Star’s Tennis Balls (2000).
 Just three of the ten volumes of novels, essay collections and memoirs he has published, to say nothing of his magazine articles and op-ed pieces.

 Fry, who suffers from bipolar-disorder, revealed he had tried to take his own life.
 He admitted he still struggles with loneliness and unhappiness.
-Vitaly Milonov, one of Putin’s boyfriends and the thuggish architect of Russia’s vile anti-gay laws, launched an astonishing campaign against gay people and he accused Fry of being “sick” because of his attempt to commit suicide.
+Vitaly Milonov, Putin’s second best friend and the thuggish architect of Russia’s vile anti-gay laws, launched an astonishing campaign against gay people and he accused Fry of being “sick” because of his attempt to commit suicide.

 “I am gay.
 I am a Jew.
 My mother lost over a dozen of her family to Hitler’s anti-Semitism.
 In Russia, every time (and it is constantly) a gay teenager is forced into suicide, a lesbian ‘correctively’ raped, gay men and women beaten to death by neo-Nazi thugs while the Russian police stand idly by, the world is diminished and I for one, weep anew at seeing history repeat itself.”

 I suppose that suffering from manic-depression, it helps to stay busy, because Fry never seems to stop.
-Just in this decade he has presented Stephen Fry: Out There (2012), a BBC TV documentary where he explores attitudes of homosexuality and the lives of gay people in different parts of the globe.
-He had a role on the television series, 24: Die Another Day and he appeared on Broadway in the 2013-14 season as Malvolio in the Old Globe’s traditional stage production of William Shakespeare‘s Twelfth Night.
+In the past decade he has presented Stephen Fry: Out There (2012), a BBC TV documentary where he explores attitudes of homosexuality and the lives of gay people in different parts of the globe.
+He had a role on the television series, 24: Die Another Day and he appeared on Broadway in the 2013-14 season as Malvolio in the Old Globe’s traditional stage production of Fry’s favorite playwright William Shakespeare‘s Twelfth Night.
 Fry received a Tony nomination for that performance.

 “It is the useless things that make life worth living and that make life dangerous too: wine, love, art, beauty.
 Without them life is safe, but not worth bothering with.”

-He has quite the active Twitter feed, where, of late, he has taken to mocking Donald P. Trump, always a fun avocation.
+He has quite the active Twitter feed, where, of late, he has taken to mocking our current American president, always a fun avocation.

-As the hilarious and very pointed host of this year’s BAFTA Awards season, Fry made sly digs at the new POTUS referencing Trump’s tweets about Meryl Streep being “overrated” after she made a politically-driven speech at the Golden Globes.
+As the hilarious and very pointed host of the 2017 BAFTA Awards, Fry made sly digs at the POTUS referencing his tweets about Meryl Streep being “overrated” after she made a politically-driven speech at the Golden Globes.
 Fry called her:

 “One of the greatest actresses of all time – only a blithering idiot would think otherwise!”